 In addition, each of the Board's committees, and particularly the Audit Committee, plays a role in overseeing risk management issues that fall within each committee's areas of responsibility as described below under the heading "Standing Committees of the Board of Directors."
 Our Chief Compliance & Audit Officer and his direct report, the Chief Information Security Officer, have primary responsibility for assessing and managing material cybersecurity risks, and report to the Audit Committee on data and cybersecurity matters at least four times a year.
 The Audit Committee has direct oversight of our data and cybersecurity infrastructure and is the primary governing body that drives alignment on security decisions across the Company.
-The Audit Committee regularly receives reports from members of senior management, which address the most significant risks facing the Company from a cybersecurity and financial reporting perspective and highlight any new risks that may have arisen since the Audit Committee last met.
-The Audit Committee also considers and makes recommendations on security policies and procedures, security service requirements, and risk mitigation.
-The Audit Committee also meets regularly in executive sessions with the Company's independent registered public accounting firm and reports any findings or issues to the full Board.
+The Audit Committee regularly receives reports from members of senior management, which address the most significant risks facing the Company from a cybersecurity and financial reporting perspective and highlight any new risks that may have arisen since the Audit Committee last meets new regularly in executive sessions with the Company's independent registered public accounting firm and reports any findings or issues to the full Board.
 In performing its functions, the Audit Committee and each standing committee of the Board have full access to management, as well as the ability to engage advisors.
 The Board receives regular reports from each of its standing committees regarding each committee's particularized areas of focus.